 We have included a pressure switch manufactured by Nason.
 This switch is normally closed.
 The switches will open at approximately 115 psi and will not close again until the pressure drops to approximately 95 psi.
 This will allow you to turn off the compressor once you are up to 115psi, saving power in the battery.
 It must be wired directly to a digital input and ground port on the Digital Sidecar.
 No specific GPIO port is designated for the pressure switch.
 The cRIO must be programmed to react to the GPIO port that is connected to the pressure switch.
 The cRIO will activate the designated Spike Relay to turn the compressor "on" and "off".
 There is no default program in the cRIO to control the compressor power.
 Do not put the pressure switch in series with the power supply to the compressor.

 Air Tank

-The kit includes one 32 in tank from Clippard Instruments.
+A plastic air tank is available in FIRST Choice from Clippard Instruments.
 It should be mounted right after the compressor, before the Norgren primary pressure regulator.

 Regulators